Ariz253/HeartWise/README.md

 # ❤️ Heart Stroke Risk Prediction

-This project is a **machine learning-powered web app** that predicts the likelihood of heart stroke based on user-provided health parameters.
+This project is a **machine learning-powered web app** that predicts the likelihood of heart disease based on user-provided health parameters.
 It uses a **Logistic Regression** model trained on cardiovascular data, selected after evaluating multiple supervised classification algorithms.

 ---